What Caused the Dust Bowl?

 In 1933, President Franklin D. Roosevelt enacted the first of several mortgage and farming relief acts under the New Deal aimed to reduce foreclosures and keep farms afloat during the drought.
 But by the end of 1934, roughly 35 million acres (14 million hectares) of farmland were ruined, and the topsoil covering 100 million acres (40 million hectares) had blown away [source: Dyer].

-Under the Taylor Grazing Act of 1934, the government reserved 140 million acres (57 million hectares) as protected federal lands.
-Grazing and planting would be monitored to encourage land rehabilitation and conservation.
 Additionally, in the early 1930s, the government launched the Civil Conservation Corps (CCC), one of the most successful New Deal programs.
 Three million young men volunteered for forestry and conservation work for the CCC.
-They were called Roosevelt's "Forest Army," and they planted trees, dug ditches and built reservoirs — work that would contribute to flood control, water conservation and prevent further soil erosion.
+Called Roosevelt's "Forest Army," they planted trees, dug ditches and built reservoirs — work that would contribute to flood control, water conservation and prevent further soil erosion.

 The Works Progress Administration (WPA), a program started under the Emergency Relief Appropriation Act, is one of the best-known New Deal programs.
 The WPA was a work relief program that employed more than 8.5 million people to build roads, bridges, airports, public parks and buildings.